caseyanderson/text_processing/potus_inauguration_speech_analysis.md

 ![](/imgs/top_of_article.png)

-Scrolling to the beginning of the article confirms that it starts with a brief introduction ( "After Donald Trump was sworn in as president...") and a handful of empty `p` tags (no idea why but that is not important right now).
+The article starts with a brief introduction ( "After Donald Trump was sworn in as president...") and a handful of empty `p` tags (no idea why but that is not important right now).

 Next check the datatype of the contents of `soup` by executing `type(soup)` in the terminal.
 This results in `bs4.element.ResultSet`, a datatype that must be unique to BeautifulSoup (this is an educated guess, as I had never heard of such a datatype prior to using BeautifulSoup).
 There are three approaches to figuring out how to handle this data:

-1. guess
+1. read the manual
 2. [duckduckgo](https://duckduckgo.com/) the result in hopes of finding more information.
-3. read the manual
+3. guess

-TBH I just guessed my way through this by hoping that I could treat `soup` like a `list` (it vaguely resembled a list in the terminal so this seemed like a logical test).
+TBH I started by guessing and happened to guess correctly: one can treat `soup` like a `list` (it vaguely resembled a list in the terminal so this seemed like a logical test).
 When filtering a list in Python one typically uses a `for` loop to iterate through a collection.
 While iterating through a collection one can transform data from an input list and write the results into a new output list, for example.

 To test if soup may be treated like a list, execute the code below in the terminal.
-Note: one can copy multiple lines of text to the clipboard and paste into the terminal, **while preserving whitespace!!!**, by executing `paste` in iPython (note: this is a feature that is unique to iPython and will not work in many other shells):
+Note: one can copy multiple lines of text to the clipboard and paste into the terminal, **while preserving whitespace (!!!)**, by executing `paste` in iPython (note: this is a feature that is unique to iPython and will not work in many other shells):

 ```python
 counter = 0